Why ‘Boreout’ Could Cost You as Much as Burnout — and 9 Ways to Fix It

 - Build career paths.
 Ask every department to build “a growth path documented in writing.
 This provides clear evidence that there is not just room to grow but the expectation that employees will grow and advance,” says McLane.

 - Try job crafting.
-When possible, invite employees to redesign their jobs so it better aligns with their interests and they still get the fundamental requirements of the job done.
+When possible, invite employees to redesign their jobs so they better align with their interests and they still get the fundamental requirements of the job done.
 For instance, someone who loves to be creative can spend more time building ideas and less time doing paperwork.

 - Try job sharing.
 This could work for two people in complementary roles.
 They might work on a part-time basis in two roles, allowing more novelty and task-switching — and more best practices — in each role.